TRT Global - Sotheby's to break records with auction of world's largest ruby this June

 "We estimate Estrela de Fura to be sold in excess of $30 million," Kim added.
 "Hopefully we'll be able to see it just setting a new record for Mozambique rubies."

-After being exhibitied in Hong Kong, the gem will be displayed in Taipei, China, Singapore, Geneva and Dubai, before being auctioned in New York on June 8.
+After being exhibited in Hong Kong, the gem will be displayed in Taipei, China, Singapore, Geneva and Dubai, before being auctioned in New York on June 8.

+READ MORE:Rare rough ruby goes on display in Dubai ahead of auction